 1. Build the Bouquet Base

-Place a styrofoam ball into a flower pot or wide-mouth vase.
+Place a styrofoam ball (we used a 6" one) into a flower pot or wide-mouth vase.
 The ball should have the same diameter as the vase or be a tiny bit smaller.
-Anchor it to the vase with a little bit of sticky putty or hot glue if you plan on reusing it.
-I used a 6-inch round ball for my bouquet base.
+Anchor it to the vase with sticky putty or hot glue if you plan on reusing it.

 2. Attach the Paper Cups

 Push a toothpick through the bottom of the cup into the styrofoam ball.
-Leave about ½-inch of toothpick sticking up.
+Leave about ½" of toothpick sticking up.
 Insert two more toothpicks to create a triangular shape.

 3. Add the Cupcakes